CLEAR-IR: Clarity-Enhanced Active Reconstruction of Infrared Imagery: Experimental Results

-To provide a visual assessment of the method's reconstruction quality and its robustness in low light conditions, a qualitative comparison is first presented of a raw IR input, the model's reconstructed output, and the corresponding ground truth image, as seen in \autoref{fig:qualitative_results}.
-The method's output is also compared against state-of-the-art low-light RGB image enhancement techniques to highlight the inherent advantages of using the IR spectrum in these conditions.

-As seen in the visual examples, the reconstructed output successfully removes the emitter patterns while preserving key features such as object boundaries and textures.
-The output image is visually coherent and appears cleaner, making it a much more suitable input for downstream computer vision algorithms.
-Even object shadows which are hard to see in the raw IR image can be seen clearly in the reconstructed image.

-The advantages of the CLEAR-IR method are further emphasised through a quantitative comparison with traditional methods such as Contrast Limited Adaptive Histogram Equalisation (CLAHE) \cite{Cai_2017_ICCV}, Retinex Theory inspired techniques \cite{CLAHE_Srikanth} and state-of-the-art low-light RGB image enhancement techniques such as Zero-Reference Deep Curve Estimation (Zero-DCE) \cite{Zero-DCE}, Color and Intensity Decoupling Network (CIDNet) \cite{wang2023ultra}, and LLFormer \cite{yan2025hvi}.
-For this comparison, the similarity of each method's output to a ground truth RGB image is evaluated using the Structural Similarity Index Measure (SSIM).
+The advantages of the CLEAR-IR method is emphasised through a quantitative comparison against both traditional baselines and a diverse set of state of the art (SOTA) enhancement methods.
+We evaluate against classical spatial-domain techniques, including CLAHE \cite{CLAHE_Srikanth} and retinex theory inspired methods \cite{Cai_2017_ICCV}.
+To benchmark against modern deep learning advances, this work evaluates Zero-DCE \cite{Zero-DCE}, a zero-reference method for unsupervised curve estimation, LLFormer \cite{wang2023ultra}, a benchmark Transformer-based architecture optimised for long-range dependency modelling and CIDNet \cite{yan2025hvi}, a multi-axis decoupling network that utilises a new HVI colour space to suppress colour bias and noise.
+These methods provide a robust evaluation across the leading unsupervised, attention-based, and colour-decoupling methodologies.

-The visual results in \autoref{fig:sota_comparison} shows the outputs from different techniques on the scene.
+The visual results in \autoref{fig:sota_comparison} shows the outputs from different techniques on an unknown scene.
 While other methods attempt to enhance the image, the enhanced RGB images are affected by the effects of noise observed in low-light scenes.
-The IR cameras are more robust to the effect of this noise in low-light, as a result, the CLEAR-IR framework produces a clean, artifact-free image that maintains the scene's structural integrity, as reflected by its superior SSIM score.
+The IR cameras are more robust to the effect of this noise in low-light, as a result, the CLEAR-IR framework produces a clean, artifact free image that maintains the scene's structural integrity without introducing any additional artefacts or hallucinating.
 This demonstrates that the proposed method is more effective at generating a representation of the scene suitable for downstream vision tasks.

-The results, presented in \autoref{tab:sota_metrics}, show that the denoised IR output achieves a significantly higher SSIM score and is capable of maintaining the true structural integrity of the scene, even when compared to methods that produce a colour output.